plan-cake/frontend/README.md

-# plancake Frontend
+# Plancake Frontend

 A modern, responsive web application for scheduling and meeting coordination built with Next.js 15, React 19, and Tailwind CSS.

 ## Overview

-plancake is a meeting scheduling tool that helps users coordinate availability across time zones.
+Plancake is a meeting scheduling tool that helps users coordinate availability across time zones.
 The application allows users to create events, share availability grids, and find optimal meeting times.

 ---